Development networks

 Quickly fire up a personal Ethereum blockchain which you can use to run tests, execute commands, and inspect state while controlling how the chain operates.

-Ganache provides both a desktop application (Ganache UI), as well as a command-line tool (ganache-cli
+Ganache provides both a desktop application (Ganache UI), as well as a command-line tool (`ganache-cli`).
+It is part of the Truffle suite of tools.

 A local Ethereum network designed for development.
 It allows you to deploy your contracts, run your tests and debug your code.